 Second attempt: raw cauliflower.
 Um, a bit better in taste but the consistency is awful!
 Don’t do it!

 Not a good idea at all.
-Sometimes it’s best to keep thing simple.
+Sometimes it’s best to keep things simple.
 VERY simple.
 4 ingredients and that’s it in this case.
-Sooooo much better than all the other experiments.
+So much better than all the other experiments.
 Try it!
 You’ll love it :D

 What Is The Best Natural Food Color for a Blue Smoothie?

-I’ve been wanting to make a blue smoothie for ever.
+I’ve been wanting to make a blue smoothie forever.
 I searched the internet for tips on how to naturally achieve a strong blue.
-And there are three options form what I understand.
+And there are three options from what I understand.

 Should This Blue Smoothie be a staple?

 No. I loved to experiment with this.
 Loads of fails as I mentioned above but then finally success.
 Nonetheless, this smoothie will not become a staple in my house.

 For one, butterfly pea tea power * is: e-x-p-e-n-s-i-v-e!
 You don’t need that much for a tall glass of smoothie, 1-3 teaspoons only.
 However, at 20 bucks for 100g (3.5 oz) I find this incredibly expensive.